Fontainebleau Las Vegas: Bankruptcy

-Prospective buyers and Icahn purchase
+Prospective buyers and Icahn ownership: 2009–2015

 In June 2009, executives from Apollo Management and Wynn Resorts toured the Fontainebleau facility with an interest in purchasing the project.
 Ullico was also in discussions with Fontainebleau to help finance the resort's completion, after already contributing $447.6 million to the project.
 In September 2009, Penn National Gaming emerged as a prospective buyer.
 Penn had toured the project several times, and it sought a partner to help finish the resort.
-Penn planned to convert the condo units into hotel rooms, and there was also the possibility of renaming the project.
-The company expected to have the resort opened in late 2011.

 In October 2009, a judge overseeing the bankruptcy case ruled that the Fontainebleau project be sold as soon as possible, appointing an examiner to handle the sale.
 However, the term lenders had wanted the Chapter 11 case converted into a Chapter 7 liquidation.
 Penn offered $50 million for the project.
-In November 2009, corporate raider and financier Carl Icahn – who previously controlled American Casino & Entertainment Properties – offered $156 million.
+In November 2009, corporate raider and financier Carl Icahn offered $136 million.
 A bidding war ensued, and Penn dropped out of the auction in January 2010, after Icahn raised his bid to $156 million.
 Meanwhile, real estate developer Luke Brugnara announced that he would place a $170 million bid for the Fontainebleau.
-Brugnara planned to finish and open the retail portion, using the eventual revenue to complete the hotel tower.

-Icahn ultimately won control of the Fontainebleau with a $106 million bid, taking over ownership on February 18, 2010.
-He also paid $45 million in financing fees during bankruptcy proceedings.
+Icahn ultimately won control of the Fontainebleau, taking over ownership in February 2010.
 Icahn was the only qualified person to bid on the project; two other bids were disqualified because they failed to include a deposit.
-Before deciding on what to do with the Fontainebleau project, Icahn planned to wait for a rebound of the Las Vegas economy.
-The project would require up to $1.5 billion to complete construction, and some analysts believed that demolishing the resort would be more cost-effective than trying to complete it.
+Icahn planned to wait for an economic rebound before deciding on what to do with the Fontainebleau.
+In October 2010, he auctioned off furnishings for the resort, indicating that he had no intention of finishing the project.
 While the project sat vacant, it was sometimes used by local firefighters as a training ground for fire drills.